Robust Verification of Controllers under State Uncertainty via Hamilton-Jacobi Reachability Analysis: Related Works

 Previous works combine NN verification tools with approximate reachable set methods to verify NN-controlled systems under perceptual uncertainty \citep{9683154}.
 In such works, NN verification tools bound the closed-loop system dynamics subject to bounded perturbations in the controller's observations.
 Then, approximate reachable sets can be computed using the bounded dynamics.

 To efficiently propagate sets for nonlinear systems, approximate methods employ various finite set representations, such as hyper-rectangles \citep{9502456,xiang2018reachability,ROSSI2024109238}, polytopes \citep{DUTTA2018151,10.1145/3387168.3387244,10.1609/aaai.v37i12.26783,9561348,9992719}, ellipsiods, zonotopes \citep{10558853,trapiello2023verificationneuralnetworkcontrol,10.1007/978-3-030-53288-8_1}, support functions, and Taylor models \citep{schilling,10.1145/3302504.3311806}, or make linear modeling approximations \citep{10.1007/978-3-031-65112-0_5}.
 However, these representations and the methods used to propagate them can incur significant approximation costs, resulting in conservative analyses that can fail to certify safety.
+In Appendix \ref{app:baseline}, we empirically quantify this conservatism by comparing RoVer-CoRe against NNV 2.0 \citep{nnv2_cav2023}, a popular verification toolbox for NN control systems (NNCS).
 Alternative approaches have been proposed to compute tighter set approximations, but they are restricted to certain classes of system dynamics and controllers.
 We propose to overcome these limitations by replacing approximate set propagation tools with HJ reachability analysis, which aims to compute optimal reachable sets.